 - Facebook retargeting for general site visitors 64.7%

 - Facebook retargeting for pages or products 62.7%

 1. Make delivery awesome.

-You know it has to be fast and cheap, or even free.
+You know it has to be fast and cheap (or free).
 But that’s not enough.

 Make the delivery a special experience.

-A beautiful, eco-friendly package.
-A “Thank you” card.
-Make customers feel as if they’ve received a special gift.
-A gift that shows your effort and care.
+Beautiful, eco-friendly package.
+A thank you card.
+Make customers feel as if they’ve got a special gift.
+That's your effort and care.

 2. Make returns easy.

-Cheap, or free, and easy.
+Cheap or free, and easy.
 Customers hesitate a lot while shopping online.
-Reassure them that it’s worth giving your products a try.
+Reassure them that it’s worth giving your products a go.

 67% of shoppers check the returns page before making a purchase.
 Include information that will nudge them to complete their order.